dm03514/blog/operational-analytics/value-stream/debugging-devops-local-deploys/README.md

 ### Tracking Events

-As background, ValueStream is hosted in [Google Cloud](https://startup.google.com/) and uses Goolge App Engine to host its production infrasturucture.
+As background, ValueStream Cloud is hosted in [Google Cloud](https://startup.google.com/) and uses Goolge App Engine to host its production infrasturucture.
 The deployment process is executed daily and requires the following steps:

 - Builds a [Docker Image](https://docs.docker.com/v17.09/engine/userguide/storagedriver/imagesandcontainers/#images-and-layers)
 - Pushes to [Google Container Registry](https://cloud.google.com/container-registry/)
 - Issues a deploy using `gcloud` tool

-A simple bash script is used to accomplish this:
+A simple bash script is used to make the deploy:

 ```
 # deploy-api.sh